ModusCreateOrg/cucumber-training/README.md

 ```

-This test opens the browser and navigates them to facebook.com to check if login functionality works as expected with both valid and invalid test data.
+This test opens the browser and navigates to facebook.com to check if login
+functionality works as expected with both valid and invalid test data.
 As you can see, it is pretty simple and understandable for everyone.

-# How to run the tests
+# How to Run the Tests

 To run your tests just call the [WDIO runner](http://webdriver.io/guide/testrunner/gettingstarted.html):
 ```sh
 $ node_modules/.bin/wdio wdio.conf.js
 ```

-_please note_ The WDIO runner uses the configuration file `wdio.conf.js` by default, so the above can be translated into the following, though will almost never be used as _conf_ file will be overridden:
+_Note:_ The WDIO runner uses the configuration file `wdio.conf.js` by
+default.
+The above can also be translated into the following, though will almost
+never be used since the _conf_ file will be overridden:
 ```sh
 $ node_modules/.bin/wdio
 ```

-## Running single feature
+## Running a Single Feature

-To run a single feature file using the following command:
+To run a single feature file use the following command:
 ```sh
 $ node_modules/.bin/wdio wdio.conf.js --spec ./features/landingPage.feature
 ```

-For more functionality on organising suites please take a look [here](http://webdriver.io/guide/testrunner/organizesuite.html)
+For more functionality on organizing suites please take a look [here](http://webdriver.io/guide/testrunner/organizesuite.html)

 # Configurations

 To configure your tests, checkout the [`wdio.conf.js`](https://github.com/webdriverio/cucumber-boilerplate/blob/master/wdio.conf.js) file in your test directory.
-It comes with a bunch of documented options you can choose from.
+It comes with a bunch of documented options you can
+choose from.

-## Environment-specific configurations
+## Environment-Specific Configurations

 You can setup multiple configs for specific environments.
-Let's say you want to have a different `baseUrl` or different test packs for your local and pre-deploy tests.
+Let's say you want to
+have a different `baseUrl` or different test packs for your local and pre-deploy
+tests.

-Use the `wdio.conf.js` to set all general configs (like cucumberOpts) that don't change.
+Use the `wdio.conf.js` to set all general configs (like cucumberOpts) that don't
+change.
 It will be the _default_ or _base_ config file.
-For each different _environment_ or _configuration_ you can create a new config with the following name
+For each different
+_environment_ or _configuration_ you can create a new config with the following
-scheme:
+name scheme:

 ```txt
 wdio.<ENVIRONMENT>.conf.js